jtompuri/weighted-voronoi-stippling/README.md

-# Weighted Voronoi Stippling - Performance Optimization
+# Weighted Voronoi Stippling

-This repository contains multiple implementations of the Weighted Voronoi Stippling algorithm (Secord 2002) with various performance optimizations.
+This repository contains a high-performance implementation of the Weighted Voronoi Stippling algorithm (Secord 2002) with GPU and CPU optimizations for converting grayscale images into artistic stipple representations.

-## Optimization Strategies Implemented
+## Features

+The implementation combines multiple optimization strategies in a single, unified codebase:

-### 1. Numba JIT Compilation (`optimized-stippling.py`)
+### 1. Numba JIT Compilation
 - **Rejection Sampling**: ~10-50x speedup using `@jit(nopython=True, parallel=True)`
 - **Voronoi Computation**: Custom implementation with parallel loops
 - **Centroid Computation**: Batch processing all centroids in parallel